 In July 1970 Doctor of sciences Revolt Ivanovich Pimenov, a research officer at the Mathematical Institute, was arrested In Leningrad.
-(For the search of Pimenov’s flat on 18 April see Chronicle 13.10, “News in brief”, items 17 & 18.)
+(For the search of Pimenov’s flat on 18 April, see CCE 13.10, items 17 & 18.)

 R.I.
 Pimenov (b.
 1931) graduated from the mathematics and mechanics faculty of Leningrad University.
 In 1949 he was forcibly hospitalised in a psychiatric institution with a diagnosis of schizophrenia, after he had submitted his resignation from the Komsomol.
 A second commission headed by Professor Goland then judged him to be healthy; the only thing the professor insisted on when discharging him was that he should withdraw his resignation.